globalbioticinteractions/globalbioticinteractions.github.io/euroappa/use-cases.md

 **Resources:**
 **Steps:**

 We provide two examples below.
-Please add as much detail as you like, and send it back to us by Jan 31st, 2026.
+Please add as much detail as you like, and send it back to us by the start or the general meeting in Aarhus (Jan 28) OR bring it to the workshop we are running at the meeting on day one if you are attending (Jan 29m 4pm).

+Also feel free to share this request with any members of your team who might be able to provide a use case.

+We are happy to answer any questions.
 Many thanks!

 The EuroAPPA team

-**Example Use Case - Citizen or Gardener**   # needs a bit of work, EuroAPPA not in steps
+**Example Use Case - Citizen or Gardener**

 **Goal:** Homeowners or renters (not specifically a gardener) want to know the best bee plants in their garden in Aarhus, Denmark.
 Question**:** What native plants should I grow to help local pollinators?

 **Actors:** 1) someone living in Aarhus, Denmark, with an interest in bee health.
 2) expert organisations (e.g., wild garden NGOs or individuals, Claus R.) 3) plant sellers - nurseries

-**Resources:** the internet; a garden in Aarhus; webpage on the publication of a physical, nice-looking poster on bees by Claus.
+**Resources:** the internet; a garden in Aarhus; webpage on the publication of a physical, nice-looking poster on bees by Claus, EuroAPPA.

 **Steps:** 1) home owner goes out and look at the garden in Aarhus 2) homeowner notice there's a lot of grass and concrete in their yard 3) homeowner identifies where to change the grass/concrete to get something else 4) homeowner searches the internet for "bee friendly garden" (in Danish, "bi-venlig have") 5) home owner finds Claus' name related to the published poster on bees 6) homeowner asks Claus to list plants that are bee friendly 7a) Claus suggests to go to the nursery, and observe which plants are visited by bees at the nursery (go and have a look).
-7b) for skilled gardeners, Claus provides a detailed list of plants instead 8) homeowners go to the nursery and buy the plants.

-- EuroAPPA use: Search for local pollinator–plant interactions and distribution maps filtered by region, returning lists of species observed in a specific location and their host plants.
+7b) for skilled gardeners, Claus provides a detailed list of plants instead 7c) Claus suggests using EuroAPPA to search for local pollinator–plant interactions and distribution maps filtered by region, returning lists of species observed in the location and their host plants.
+8) homeowners go to the nursery and buy the plants.

 **Example Use Case - A Honours/Master's student who wants data for their thesis**